bholmesdev/bholmesdev/README.md

 - **It animates between pages based on the `data-route` attribute.** After analyzing the URL you're trying to visit, the script will map this URL to a corresponding `data-route`, and animate in the page with that particular attribute.
 Once the transition is finished, the previous page will be given the `hidden` attribute so the browser will ignore all the HTML inside that route.
 - **It runs a given route's cleanup function before transitioning to the next page.** This is the function returned from a given route's `client.js` handler (explained in the `src/routes` section above).

-### `build.js`
+## `build.js`

 This is the _big bad script_ that actually creates the static site.
 In order to speed up the build, this script runs three async processes in parallel:

+### `bundleHTML()`

-1. **`bundleHTML`**: This will look for all the route directories registered in `routes.js` and decide how to render each page.
+This will look for all the route directories registered in `routes.js` and decide how to render each page.
 If it finds an `index.js` file, it will run the exported function and throw the outputted HTML string into the layout.
 If it only finds an `index.pug` file, it will quickly run `pug.render(PATH_TO_INDEX_PUG)` and do the same thing.
 At the end, it will create a static `route_name.html` file for each page route.
 Nested routing will be supported soon!

+### `bundleCSS()`

-2. **`bundleCSS`**: This will crawl through the route directories registered in `routes.js` and the bundle the `.scss` files that it finds (regardless of file name).
+This will crawl through the route directories registered in `routes.js` and the bundle the `.scss` files that it finds (regardless of file name).
 As described in the `/routes` section, you'll need to wrap your styles with a `data-route` attribute to scope them to a given route.

+### `bundlesJS()`

-3. **`bundleJS`**: This will collect all clientside JS files into a single bundle using [Rollup](https://rollupjs.org).
+This will collect all clientside JS files into a single bundle using [Rollup](https://rollupjs.org).
 Right now, it treats `_layout/client.js` as the entry file, where each route's `client.js` must be imported manually.
 This is far from ideal, since the build tool should be smart enough to detect these `client.js` files and generate the import statements automatically.
 More on this in a future version!

+### Use in the dev server

 Since each of these processes can work independently, rebuilding file changes can be _lightning-fast_ in the dev environment ⚡️ For example, if you modify a `.scss` file, the build tool can run  `bundleCSS` alone while ignoring all the JS bundling and Pug rendering.
 In fact, stylesheet changes can be seen in milliseconds without a visible page refresh!